elyse502/alx-backend-user-data/0x03-user_authentication_service/README.md

 ## 20. End-to-end integration test: [main.py](main.py)
 Start your app.
 Open a new terminal window.

-Create a new module called main.py.
+Create a new module called `main.py`.
 Create one function for each of the following tasks.
-Use the requests module to query your web server for the corresponding end-point.
-Use assert to validate the response’s expected status code and payload (if any) for each task.
+Use the `requests` module to query your web server for the corresponding end-point.
+Use `assert` to validate the response’s expected status code and payload (if any) for each task.

 * `register_user(email: str, password: str) -> None`
 * `log_in_wrong_password(email: str, password: str) -> None`